 The mission of the Safety Techniques & Awareness Resource Team (S.T.A.R.T.) at the UConn Police department is to enhance public safety through an expansive array of educational programs, workshops and events.

 We offer a robust program of education on personal and community safety, bystander awareness and social roles, teambuilding, communication, and more.
 Our S.T.A.R.T. officers are dedicated to improving the quality of life for the campus community in a safe, cooperative, and compassionate learning environment.
 Our programs offer a variety of formats such as classroom education, experiential education workshops, group discussion, and fun events.

 The S.T.A.R.T. program offers interactive, contemporary education in a safe and compassionate environment focused on group conversation.
 Each S.T.A.R.T. officer receives initial and ongoing training in emerging issues and prevention strategies and incorporates these into their programs.
 S.T.A.R.T. officers support and enhance the programming efforts of our UCPD Community Outreach Unit across all UConn campuses.
 Our programming catalogue below encompasses our statewide offerings.
 If you or your group are interested in hosting a class, please complete the online request form below the catalogue and a member of our Community Outreach Unit or S.T.A.R.T. officers will work out the details with you.
 We also periodically offer our programs for open enrollment.
-Please check the UConn Daily Digest and follow our UConn Emergency Services Facebook page for our periodic open enrollment offerings.
+Please check the UConn Daily Digest and follow our UConn Public Safety Facebook page for our periodic open enrollment offerings.